 Previous Summit Meetings

-Russia supports the Syrian government with arms and trade.
-China is concerned about an increase in oil prices.
-France, Turkey and Saudi Arabia support an air strike.
+- Sept.
+5-6, 2013, in St. Petersburg, Russia: Unofficially, the meeting focused on a response to Syria's chemical weapons attack.
+Obama sought support for a U.S. strike, while others argued for economic sanctions.
+Russia supported the Syrian government with arms and trade.
+China was concerned about an increase in oil prices.
+France, Turkey, and Saudi Arabia supported an airstrike.
 Officially, the leaders focused on spurring global economic growth.
-The BRIC countries sought G-20 action to reinvigorate their economies.
-They were pummeled by a withdrawal of foreign direct investment.
+The BRIC countries sought G-20 action to reinvigorate their economies after they were pummeled by a withdrawal of foreign direct investment.

-- Climate Change.
-Protesters wanted the G-20 to refocus on global warming as a priority.
+- Climate Change: Protesters wanted the G-20 to refocus on global warming as a priority.